How to Fix Bake element burnout on Whirlpool WFE550S0LZ (Electric Range)

 Step 5

 Press each spade terminal firmly onto the corresponding tab of the new element until it seats fully — a loose connection will arc and damage the new part quickly.
 Feed the element back through the opening in the oven wall and align the mounting bracket, then drive the two ¼” hex screws snug.
-Do not overtighten, as these screws thread into a ceramic or porcelain boss that cracks easily under excess torque.
+Be careful not to overtighten, as these screws thread into a ceramic or porcelain boss that cracks easily under excess torque.

 Step 6

 Plug the range back in and set Bake to 350°F, then watch the element for the first few minutes.
 The element should begin glowing a uniform orange-red across its full length with no dark cold spots, which would indicate a partial break or a poor terminal connection.
-Preheat to 350°F should complete within 10 to 15 minutes; a significantly longer preheat suggests a wiring or control issue beyond the element itself.
+Preheating to 350°F should complete within 10 to 15 minutes; a significantly longer preheat suggests a wiring or control issue beyond the element itself.

 Where to Buy Replacement Parts

-Find genuine OEM and aftermarket replacement parts for your Whirlpool WFE550S0LZ (Electric Range) on Amazon:
+You can find genuine OEM and aftermarket replacement parts for your Whirlpool WFE550S0LZ (Electric Range) on Amazon:

 When to Call a Professional